-As a responsible corporation, we are deeply committed to playing our part in reducing emissions and actively supporting the global transition towards a zero-carbon economy.
-In alignment with this commitment, we have set ambitious environmental goals that serve as our guiding principles.
-In the following table, we present a summary of these targets alongside our performance during the Reporting Period.
-By transparently sharing our progress, we aim to demonstrate our dedication to environmental sustainability, and contribute to the collective efforts in combatting climate change.
+As a socially responsible company, we are fully dedicated to contributing to the reduction of emissions and actively promoting the worldwide shift towards a zero-carbon economy.
+To uphold this dedication, we have established ambitious environmental objectives that guide our actions.
+The table below outlines a summary of these targets and our performance during the Reporting Period.
+By openly sharing our advancements, we aim to showcase our unwavering commitment to environmental sustainability and play a part in the collective efforts to address climate change.